 Removal is at the discretion of the Spamhaus team but usually occurs automatically 48 hours after the last receipt of spam.

-You can request removal using the CSS Automatic IP Removal Form, but it is important you resolve the root cause of the listing before making the request.
+You can request removal using the IP and domain reputation checker, but it is important you resolve the root cause of the listing before making the request.
 If you do not do this, future listings will be harder to get removed.

 Multiple Spamhaus CSS listings may cause the IP to be listed on the Spamhaus Block List (SBL), which can cause serious deliverability problems.